Dev-Aditya-More/BreezyTheApp/README.md

 ### 🤝 Contributing

 Pull requests and feature suggestions are welcome!
 If you find a bug, open an issue and help make Breezy better.

+### 📥 How to Install

+  1. Download the app-release.apk from the Assets section below.

+  2. Open the downloaded file on your Android device.

+  3. If prompted with a security warning:

+  4. Tap Settings

+  5. Enable "Allow from this source"

+  6. Tap Install and you're good to go! ✅